Bird of Paradise (1951 film): Production

 The film was shot on location in Hawaii beginning in August 1950.
-Key locations were Hanalei Bay, Waikiki, Kona Coast and Volcano.

-Chandler flew back Los Angeles every weekend in order to fulfill his radio commitment to Our Miss Brooks.
+Chandler returned to Los Angeles every weekend to fulfill his radio commitment to Our Miss Brooks.

-O'ahu native Queenie Ventura (née Dowsett), who was half pure Hawaiian and half Portuguese, joined the cast as a featured dancer and the local lead actress.

 Reception

 New York Times film critic Bosley Crowther panned the film, writing: "There is certainly nothing original—or particularly blissful, we would say—about the romantic tumble here taken by a visiting white man for a beauteous native maid...Unfortunately, Delmer Daves, who directed and wrote the script, either didn't or wasn't permitted to pitch the whole film in this slyly kidding vein.
 And the consequence is a rambling mishmosh of South Sea romance and travesty, of solemn high-priesting and low clowning, of never-never spectacle and sport".

-Variety reviewed the film favorably, writing: "Richard Walton Tully's old legit piece, Bird of Paradise, makes another trip to the screen in a refurbished version.
+Reviewer William Brogdon of Variety wrote: "Richard Walton Tully's old legit piece, Bird of Paradise, makes another trip to the screen in a refurbished version.
 Previous filming of the play was in 1932 and, while Delmer Daves' version deviates from the Tully form, the essentials of the drama are still there, plus a beautiful Technicolor camera job, haunting island music and the use of actual locales...Paget hits a high level in her performance as the Princess Kalua.
 She, as well as the other players give their characters considerable sincerity.
 Jourdan is an excellent choice as the island visitor, as is Chandler as the prince."